Visible vs. Verizon prepaid: Which carrier should you get?

 Spam protectionYesYes

-While Visible's new plans have somewhat robbed the carrier of its previous simplicity, Verizon has managed to create yet another one of the best unlimited plans you can get.
-Visible Plus adds in some of the main things the old Visible plan was missing though it must be noted that not everything was a pure upgrade.
-The old Visible plan came with 5G connectivity with a 200Mbps cap whereas the current cheaper plan will be much slower on 5G.
+While Visible's new plans have somewhat robbed the carrier of its past simplicity, Verizon has managed to create yet another one of the best unlimited plans you can get.
+Visible Plus adds in some of the main things the old Visible plan was missing, though it must be noted that not everything was a pure upgrade.
+The old Visible plan came with 5G connectivity with a 200Mbps cap, while the current cheaper plan will be much slower on 5G.
 Even so, Visible's new speeds should be more than enough for most people.

-Verizon Prepaid has four main plans starting with just a talk and text plan.
-From there you can move up to 15GB of data, or one of two unlimited plans.
+Verizon Prepaid has four main plans, starting with just a basic talk & text plan.
+From there, you can move up to 15GB of data, or one of two unlimited plans.
 All plans are eligible for an auto pay discount, which is factored into the displayed prices.
-Of the data plans, the cheaper unlimited plan doesn't come with mobile hotspot data, though 10GB is available for $5 per month.
+Of the data plans, the cheaper unlimited plan comes with 5GB of 5G mobile hotspot data, with speeds reducing to 600Kbps for the rest of the month.

-If you opt for the top-tier Unlimited Plus plan, you'll get 10GB of 4G LTE and 5G Nationwide hotspot data or unlimited hotspot data on the 5G Ultra Wideband network.
+If you opt for the top-tier Unlimited Plus plan, you'll get 25GB of premium hotpost data and unlimited lower-speed data.
 Unlimited Plus is the only Verizon Prepaid plan that comes with Verizon's fast C-band or mmWave 5G support.

 Swipe to scroll horizontally